 Sunglasses (Correct!
 Never go anywhere without my shades).

 He did quite well, didn’t he?
 I was sure his guess what about right.
 However, once I tipped everything out of my bag I discovered that it contained all of the above PLUS the following:

-A Nakd Bar (in the event that all shops are closed whilst I’m out and I collapse from starvation)
+A cereal bar (in the event that all shops are closed whilst I’m out and I collapse from starvation).

 A gym membership leaflet (from when I was accosted in Muswell Hill by a rep. Gosh, that was months ago – she was so charming that I gave her my phone number then refused to take her calls).

 A barber’s business card (??).

 An elastic band (well, you never know when you’re going to need one, do you?).